-You can see an example of natural channel design at Bowman Park on the corner of Bowman Parade and Simpson Road (Cecil Road in between roads) at Bardon.
+An example of natural channel design is at Bowman Park, Bardon (corner of Bowman Parade and Simpson Road (Cecil Road in between roads)).

-The Ecosystem Health Monitoring Program (EHMP) is managed by the Healthy Waterways Ltd on behalf of Council and it's various partners.
-Healthy Waterways is a not-for-profit, non-government organisation working collaboratively to protect and improve our waterways for future generations to enjoy.
+Healthy Land and Water manage the Ecosystem Health Monitoring program (EHMP) on behalf of Council and it's partners.
+Healthy Land and Water is a not-for-profit, non-government organisation.
+They work collaboratively to protect and improve our waterways for future generations to enjoy.

-Find out more information from the Healthy Waterways website.
+Find out more information from the Healthy Land and Water website.

 Cabbage Tree Creek report

-During 2012 Council and Queensland Urban Utilities (QUU) commissioned a study that investigated bacteria in lower Cabbage Tree Creek.
+During 2012, Council and Queensland Urban Utilities (QUU) commissioned a study to investigate bacteria in lower Cabbage Tree Creek.